adamrfox/q_bulk_delete/README.md

 -c | --creds : Specify cluster credentials [user:password]
 -t | --token : Specify access token
--f | --token-file : Specify access token file
+-f | --token-file : Specify access token file qumulo : Name of IP of a qumulo node cmd : Specify a command.
+Supported commands are 'list', 'abort', 'start'
+args:	list  : Optionally specify a path or regular expression to dispaly.  [def: show all jobs]
+	abort : Specify a comma separated list of paths to abort or use 'all' to abort all jobs start : Specify a comma separated list of paths to start a tree delete job
 </PRE>

 Authentication